 South Asian Law Review will evaluate every manuscript against some criteria.
 Therefore, authors are requested to fulfill the following criteria before submitting any manuscript.

 - Originality and Independence

 - Perceived contribution to advancing knowledge in the field of interest (with reference to above themes).

 Contributors are also requested to maintain the following guidelines:

 - All submissions must be original pieces and should not have been published or be under consideration elsewhere.

 - Full paper must follow the OSCOLA reference style.

 - Manuscripts must be no more than 35 single-spaced manuscript pages inclusive of abstract, reference pages, illustrations, acknowledgements, tables, and figures.

-- The abstract should not exceed 250 words with a list of up to five keywords.
+- The abstract should not exceed 250 words with a list of five keywords.